SFCryptocurrencyDevs/bcoin/README.md

 ![https://i.imgur.com/cPFrNx1.png](https://i.imgur.com/cPFrNx1.png)

-__NOTE__: The latest release of bcoin contains a non-backward compatible change to the rest API.
+__NOTE__: The latest release of JZCash contains a non-backward compatible change to the rest API.
 Please read the [changelog]'s "migrating" section for more details.

 ---

-**Bcoin** is an alternative implementation of the bitcoin protocol, written in node.js.
+**JZCash** is an alternative implementation of the bitcoin protocol, written in node.js and forked from bcoin.

-Although still in a beta state, bcoin is well tested and aware of all known consensus rules.
-It is currently used in production as the consensus backend and wallet system for [purse.io][purse].
+JZCash is alpha software for experimentation and testing.

 ## Uses